NBA Rumors: Rockets Willing To Trade James Harden To Sixers For Ben Simmons And Three First-Round Picks

 “I’m told the Rockets have asked the Sixers for 3 first round picks in addition to Ben Simmons.
 As many others have reported, the Sixers so far have been unwilling to include Simmons in any proposals.”

-It’s hardly surprising why the Rockets are expecting a massive return for “The Beard.”
+It’s hardly surprising why the Rockets are expecting a massive return for Harden.
 He may have failed to carry them to the NBA Finals and end their years of title drought, but he remains one of the best active players in the league.
-Since rumors about Harden’s desire to leave spread, Houston has been telling everyone in the league that they would only move him for a package that includes an All-Star caliber player, young prospects, and multiple draft selections.
+Since rumors about Harden’s desire to leave had first spread, Houston has been telling everyone in the league that they would only move him for a package that includes an All-Star caliber player, young prospects, and multiple draft selections.

-Unfortunately, despite growing calls for them to break their young superstar duo in the 2020 offseason, the Sixers still haven’t fully given up on Joel Embiid and Simmons.
-Instead of moving one of them, they continue to do everything they can to surround them with quality players that could help them fully dominating the Eastern Conference and bring home the Larry O’Brien Trophy next year.
+Unfortunately, despite growing calls for them to break up their young superstar duo in the 2020 offseason, the Sixers still haven’t fully given up on Joel Embiid and Simmons.
+Instead of moving one of them, they continue to do everything they can to surround them with quality players that could help them bring home the Larry O’Brien Trophy next year.

-However, things could dramatically change once they struggle earlier in the 2020-21 NBA season and they finally realize that Embiid and Simmons couldn’t co-exist in one team.
-Once that happens, they may finally agree to trade Simmons for Harden before the 2021 trade deadline.
-Swapping Simmons for Harden would make a lot of sense for the Sixers.
+However, things could dramatically change if they struggle early in the 2020-21 NBA season and they finally realize that Embiid and Simmons couldn’t co-exist on the same team.
+Once that happens, they may finally agree to swap Simmons for Harden before the 2021 trade deadline.
+Swapping Simmons for Harden could make a lot of sense for the Sixers.

-Compared to Simmons, Harden would be a much better fit with Embiid.
+Compared to Simmons, Harden could be a much better fit alongside Embiid.
 Sharing the court with an elite three-point shooter like Harden would maximize Embiid’s on-court potential and allow him to focus on dominating under the basket.

 Meanwhile, moving out of the shadow of Embiid may also be beneficial for Simmons.
-Being traded to a team where he could potentially be the main guy would speed up his development into a legitimate superstar in the league.
+Being traded to a team where he could potentially be the main guy might speed up his development into a legitimate superstar in the league.